Configuring Single Sign-On for Event Broker Services

 Datacenter

-The location where the event broker service resides and corresponds to the region name that was selected when you create the event broker service.
+The location where the event broker service resides, which corresponds to the region name selected when you created the event broker service.

 Broker URI

-The URI to add as a redirect URI in your identity provider (IdP).
+The URI used by your identity provider (IdP) as a redirect URI.
 If you have configured multiple connection endpoints, multiple redirect URIs are shown as a comma-separated entry.
 You can copy the redirect URIs to your IdP.
 For more information, see Retrieving the URI for an Event Broker Service.

 Retrieving the URI for an Event Broker Service

-To complete the configuration so that a user can access an event broker service using SSO, the identity provider you've chosen must be configured with the correct redirect URIs of each event broker services.
+To complete the configuration so that a user can access an event broker service using SSO, the identity provider you've chosen must be configured with the correct redirect URI of each event broker service.

 The format of the URI is as follows: